OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/03-mas.md

 #### How to use MASVS

-The MASVS provides a list of expected security controls for mobile applications, and this can be used to identify missing or inadequate controls during the gap analysis.
+The MASVS provides a list of expected security controls for mobile applications, and can be used to identify missing or inadequate controls during gap analysis.
 These controls can then be tested using the [MAS Testing Guide][mastg].

-MASVS can be [accessed online][masvs] and the links followed for the security controls;
+The MASVS provides a starting point for a security gap evaluation for any existing controls as well as new ones.
-the mobile application can then be inspected for compliance with each control.
+The MASVS can be [accessed online][masvs] and links followed for each security controls;
-This provides a starting point for a security gap evaluation for any existing controls.
+the mobile application can then be inspected for compliance with the relevant controls.

 #### References